DayZedAndConfused762/Y.A.A.C/doc/templates/template-components.md

 # Template- Components List

+This is a template for list of components.

 <!-- ------------------------------ Intro End ------------------------------ -->

 <!-- ------------------------------ Overview Start ------------------------------ -->

-This is a template for list of componenets.

 <!-- ------------------------------ Overview End ------------------------------ -->